F. P. Journe

 The earliest works of François-Paul Journe, effortlessly blend traditional 19th-century watchmaking with modern haute-horology.
 Housed in a 40mm platinum case, this F.P.
 Journe Chronomètre à Résonance represents a modern take on Journe's original, inspired design.
 Monsieur Journe’s mastery is evident in the look, feel, and romance of his craftsmanship - inspired by his immediate works after graduation, restoring 18th and 19th century marine chronometers and pocket watches.

 This F.P.
-Journe Chronomètre à Résonance comes as a full-set, with an original F.P Journe, black alligator strap; a bespoke dark grey Helsinki nubuck leather strap with curved ends (measuring 20 x 19mm); corresponding platinum tang buckle, its accompanying box, guarantee card and paperwork.
+Journe Chronomètre à Résonance comes as a full-set, with an original F.P Journe, black alligator strap; a dark grey Helsinki nubuck leather strap with curved ends (measuring 20 x 19mm); corresponding platinum tang buckle, its accompanying box, guarantee card and paperwork.
 It’s numbered #8 of the series, corresponding with the original guarantee and sales receipt, from Japan-based retailer Kamine.

 Viewings can be arranged in Central London by appointment.